Pharaoh Hound

 Unique facts and fascinating details

-• They are one of the few dog breeds that can 'blush' when excited.
+- They are one of the few breeds that can smile by pulling back their lips to show their teeth.

 Frequently Asked Questions